Are you tired of Outlook desktop notifications? Here, we will give you 2 ways to turn off Outlook notifications on your desktop and Windows 10.

 Going back and forth between your job and your email to make sure you don’t miss any urgent messages can be dull, not to mention disruptive.

 Microsoft Outlook eliminates this stress through its desktop notification functionality.
 Desktop alerts enable users to receive pop-up updates on their desktop when a new message arrives in their Outlook inbox, even if they don’t have an email client open at the moment.

-Desktop alerts may be useful if you want to keep up to date with your texts, but don’t want to check your inbox every few minutes.
-But even updates can get distracted, so here’s how to turn off desktop alerts in Outlook.
+Desktop alerts may be useful if you want to keep up to date with your texts but don’t want to check your inbox every few minutes.
+But even updates can get distracting, so here’s how to turn off desktop alerts in Outlook.

 How to turn off Outlook notifications

 - Click the gear icon in the upper right corner of your screen to open your Outlook desktop inbox.